Cadiducho/Minegram/Documentation.md

 Usage
 -----

-Minegram is built to use in BukkitPlugins, so you need it installed on your server and added as a [dependency](https://github.com/Cadiducho/Minegram#maven-usage) to your plugin.
+Minegram is built to use in Bukkit plugins, so you need it installed on your server and added as a [dependency](https://github.com/Cadiducho/Minegram#maven-usage) to your plugin.

 Is recommended add dependency on plugin.yml: